 One concept that’s especially important to understand before you borrow money for your business is collateral.
 Collateral is something of value (aka an asset) that a lender may require you to pledge to reduce the risk of loaning your business money.
 An asset might be cash, investments, inventory, real estate, or something else of value.

 Unsecured loans do not require collateral.
-Secured loans do.
-However, there’s a third option that’s slightly more difficult to understand — cross-collateralized loans.
+Secured debt does, whether it’s a car loan (where the vehicle is your collateral) or secured business credit cards for those building their credit history.
+However, there’s a third option that’s slightly more difficult to understand — cross collateralized loans.

-Keep reading below for a breakdown of what cross collateralization is, how it works, and the risks and benefits you should be aware of before you agree to use this type of financing for your business.
+Keep reading below for a breakdown of what cross collateralization is, how it works, and the risks and benefits you should be aware of before you agree to take out a cross collateral loan for your business.

-You’re probably already familiar with the concept of collateralized loans.
+You’re probably already familiar with the concept of a collateral loan.
 One example of a collateralized loan is a mortgage.
 With a mortgage, your house becomes the lender’s collateral for the loan.
 If you fail to repay the loan as agreed, the lender has the right to take the asset (in this case your house) and sell it to someone else to try to recuperate its losses.

 Collateral requirements on secured business loans can vary from lender to lender.
 Some might require you to put up assets that your business owns.
 Others might want you to put up personal assets.
 On the other hand, if you borrow money to purchase a large piece of equipment, the equipment itself may serve as collateral.

 Cross collateralization is a little different.
-Sometimes a lender may need or want you to pledge more than one type of collateral to secure a loan for your business.
+Sometimes a lender may need or want you to pledge more than one type of collateral (also called security interest) to secure a loan for your business.
 This might include business assets, personal assets, or some combination of the two.

 However, the term cross collateralization can also be used to describe another common practice in lending.
-If you repeatedly pledge a single asset as collateral to secure more than one loan, this too is referred to as cross collateralization.
+If you repeatedly pledge a single asset as collateral to secure an existing loan as well as additional financing, this too is referred to as cross collateralization.

 1. Pledging Multiple Assets.